Podcasting trends, opportunities and best practices

 If this content distribution channel is not in your strategic plan, maybe one of the Tuesday morning breakout sessions at the Mega-Conference will change your mind.

-Laura Rich, host of The Exit Club, a podcast about entrepreneurs, and founder of The Podcasting Agency, which develops engaging audio content for marketers, will be talking on stage with Jay Prather, executive director digital programming for the Las Vegas (Nev.)
-Review-Journal, about best practices in podcast marketing, from content and distribution to technology and advertising options.
+Laura Rich, host of The Exit Club, a podcast about entrepreneurs, and founder of The Podcasting Agency, which develops engaging audio content for marketers, will lead a panel that will discuss best practices in podcast marketing, from content and distribution to technology and advertising options.

-She will feature local media case studies and explore ideas on the spot.
+She said this session will feature local media case studies and explore ideas on the spot.